durbank/durbank.github.io/cv/cv.md

 **Provenance of West Antarctic moisture using deuterium excess**

 - Reconstruction of West Antarctic moisture source regions using deuterium excess analyses from shallow ice cores
-- Results indicated a greater contribution from high latitude ocean sources to West Antarctica
+- Results indicated a large contribution from the high latitude ocean to the region

 ### Leadership